-- 9. Please briefly set out the main stages of typical court proceedings, including the time limits (if any) for each stage, any penalties for non-compliance and the role of the courts in progressing the case.
-In particular: - How a claim is started. - How the defendant is given notice of the claim and when the defence must be served. - Subsequent stages.
+- What are the main stages of typical court proceedings?
+In particular: - How is a claim started? - How is the defendant given notice of the claim and when must the defence be served? - What are the subsequent stages?

 Starting proceedings

 Civil proceedings start with the issue or filing of originating process (the two forms of which are the writ of summons and the originating summons), stating the nature of the claim and the relief sought.